-The client information (such as delay and Movement acceleration of HMD, Display device, etc) are provided via a side channel.
+The client information (such as delay and Movement acceleration of HMD, Display device, etc.) are provided via a side channel.

-The gathered information are fed into the QoE metric module (in a xml file).
+The gathered information are fed into the QoE metric module.
 Based on this information, the QoE metric delivers a stream of quality scores.